Filming in Tokyo: Location Spotlight and Reasons Why

 Tokyo has a lot to offer when it comes to filming and film production.
 In fact, many filmmakers can’t recommend Tokyo enough.
+Tokyo is considered one of the best locations for filmmakers due to its diverse settings and cinematic appeal.
 Despite a few challenges, such as the language barrier and a long flight time from the UK, the Electric City is an awesome place to shoot.
+Filming in Tokyo requires planning and permits, especially for complex shoots, as restrictions vary by location and require local police and ward office approval.

 Excellent Shooting Destinations in Tokyo

 If you’re looking to create a colourful production with busy roads and large neon signs, Shinjuku is the ideal destination.
+Shinjuku is famous for its neon-lit streets, providing a vibrant, cinematic backdrop for night shoots.
 You may recognise the location from Kill Bill: Vol.1 (2003), The Fast and the Furious: Tokyo Drift (2006) and Godzilla Resurgence (2016).

-Home to one of the busiest railway stations in the world, the city is hugely populated and houses the government building of Tokyo.
+Home to one of the busiest railway stations in the world, the city is hugely populated and houses important government buildings of Tokyo.
+Filming near these may require additional coordination.
+Filming in busy cities like Tokyo requires careful planning, permits, and coordination with local authorities to ensure smooth operations.
 Nishi-Shinjuku is the more traditional side of Shinjuku.
 It’s a great place to shoot out-school Japanese culture and insert the true side of Tokyo into your movie.
+Permits are location-specific, with a separate permit needed for each location, and approval handled at the local ward level.

 Favoured for its eye-catching architecture, Chuo Street in Ginza is an ideal location to capture stylish Japanese residents and a high-end shopping area.